PGundy/hot_spot_analysis/README.md

 # Overview
+tldr: Do you hate trying to breakdown which underlying trends or movements are driving topline metric movements?
+HSA can solve that.

 Hot Spot Analysis (HSA) is an analytic reporting framework that removes any statitical ambiguity.
 HSA is meant to enhance reporting, find insights, and easily dive further into the 'why' metrics have shifted.
 This is done by automatically running all viable cuts within the data across the provided features for any metrics.